Table of Contents

 RAD140 PCT (Post Cycle Therapy)

-RAD140 is very suppressive and undoubtedly requires a PCT phase (post-cycle therapy) for efficient recovery.
+RAD140 is very suppressive and may require a PCT phase (post-cycle therapy) for efficient recovery.

-The goal of a PCT phase would be to restore natural Testosterone production as quickly as possible and prevent low androgen or high Estrogen side effects from occurring.
+The goal of a PCT phase would be to restore natural Testosterone production as quickly as possible.

-Forgoing PCT will greatly increase the risk of muscle loss, fat gain, among all of the other negative side effects associated with low Testosterone levels.
+Forgoing PCT may increase the risk of muscle loss, fat gain, among all of the other negative side effects associated with low Testosterone levels.